Why are pink balls used instead of red in day-night Tests?

 Pink Balls.
 (Photo by PAUL ELLIS via Getty Images)

-There is a notion among a few of the fans about the red ball not being used in the day-night Tests.
-The main reason for the same is the pink balls are visible during the night time under the floodlights, unlike the red balls which are less reflective.
-The red balls are not clearly visible as much as they do during the day time which is why normally we witness, the umpires calling off the day when the light goes down in the day Tests.
+There is a notion among a section of fans that the red ball is not being used in the day-night Tests.
+The main reason is that the pink balls are visible at night under the floodlights, unlike the red balls, which are less reflective.
+The red balls are not as clearly visible as much as they are during the daytime, which is why normally we witness the umpires calling off the day when the light goes down in the day Tests.

-Pink ball, on the other hand, are bright and can be picked up under the lights which makes it easy for the batsmen and the fielders to spot it.
-Further, the white balls can’t be used as they clash with the traditional white clothing
+Pink balls, on the other hand, are bright and can be picked up under the lights, which makes it easy for the batsmen and the fielders to spot them.
+Further, the white balls can’t be used as they clash with the traditional white clothing.

-However, there are few more challenges which the bowlers will have to face while bowling with the pink ball.
-Also, the ball tends to lose its shine after a few over which is why extra lacquer is applied to it while the curator also leaves more grass on the surface.
+However, there are a few more challenges which the bowlers encounter while bowling with the pink ball.
+The ball tends to lose its shine after a few overs, which is why extra lacquer is applied to it.
+The curators also leave more grass on the surface.
 While it doesn’t swing much early, the shining pink ball livens up the action under the lights.
-The bowlers get a huge amount of swing and batting in the third session is more challenging.
+The bowlers get a huge amount of swing, and batting in the third session is more challenging.

 Get every cricket updates!
 Follow Us: